 Discourse is one of the most popular community forums software platforms available today.
-Unlike a lot of its competitors (bbPress, BuddyPress), Discourse doesn’t natively run off of the WordPress architecture.
+Unlike a lot of its WordPress-based competitors, Discourse doesn’t run off of WordPress architecture.
 It has to be contained on its own server.
 That shouldn’t scare you, though.
-The developers understand that 1/3 of the internet can’t be ignored, so they made it exceptionally easy to make these two powerhouse platforms play nice with each other.
+The developers understand that 1/3 of the internet can’t be ignored (WordPress’ market share), so they made it exceptionally easy to make these two powerhouse platforms play nice with each other.
 With the official Discourse WordPress plugin, you can make these two platforms interact like they were made with the other in mind.

 Integrating WordPress and Discourse

 We are going to do this by using the WP Discourse plugin.
 It’s the official release by the devs, and it will let you do two primary things.

 - Simultaneously publish to Discourse any posts you create in WordPress, starting a new thread on the forum

 - Publish any replies within that Discourse thread to the WordPress post as a comment.

 By doing this, you will essentially have a Disqus-like comment system that’s under your own control.
 You will also

 Unfortunately, Discourse doesn’t support embedding an entire Category (what Discourse calls the individual forums) into a WordPress post or page content area.
 You can turn off WordPress-specific comments to only have Discourse as your method of discussion.
 To comment, someone must be registered through your Discourse community forum.

 Adding that extra level of friction to leaving a comment might seem like a bad idea at first.
 But if you’re set on building up your Discourse community, it’s not.
 Doing so accomplishes three things: